ENGR 100-600 | University of Michigan

 - design drawings/pictures of the ROV

-- justification and description of design, including possible references to existing literature (scholarly journal papers)
+- justification and description of design, including possible references to existing literature (scholarly journal papers) and highlighting the custom-made part(s)

 - mass budget (detailed)